adobe/PDFServices.NET.SDK.Samples/README.md

 * Build Tool: The solution requires Visual studio or .NET Core CLI to be installed to be able to run the sample projects.

 ## Authentication Setup
-The configuration file for the samples is ```dc-services-sdk-config.json```.
-Before the samples can be run, replace the contents of this file with config.json that you received in Adobe Document Cloud Services SDK welcome email.
+The credentials file and corresponding private key file for the samples is ```dc-services-sdk-credentials.json``` and ```private.key``` respectively.
+Before the samples can be run, replace both the files with the ones present in the downloaded zip file at the end of creation of credentials via [Get Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSdk) workflow.

+## Quota Exhaustion
+If you receive ServiceUsageException during the Samples run, it means that trial credentials have exhausted their quota of 5000 pages.
+Please contact [here](https://www.adobe.com/go/dcsdk_requestform) to get the paid credentials.

 ## Build with .NET Core CLI
 Run the following command to build the project: